‘Days Of Our Lives’ Comings & Goings: A Surprising Recast & Big Returns

 — Days of our Lives (@nbcdays) December 4, 2018

-In addition, Marlena will also be visited by her daughter Belle Black Brady (Martha Madison).
+In addition, Marlena will also be visited by her daughter, Belle Black Brady (Martha Madison).
 Belle is Marlena’s youngest child, and she’ll likely return to Salem when she learns that her mother is in the hospital in serious condition.

 Fans can see all of the drama go down when Days of Our Lives airs weekday afternoons on NBC.